Soumo275/task_management_mern/Readme.md

 ## Backend API

-This application requires a backend API to function using expressjs.
-Ensure that the API is running and configured correctly.
+This application has a backend API to function using ExpressJs and NodeJs.

 <br>